 Many of our customers say purchasing a disaster-resistant building was one of the best decisions they made.
-Each prefabricated building receives a certified engineer’s stamp before it gets to your door.
+Each prefabricated building receives a certified engineer’s stamp before it gets to your door and comes with a 40 year warranty (some restrictions apply, see warranty certificate for full details).
 We follow FEMA’s building codes, IBC codes, ASCE-7 recommendations and building codes specific to your location, such as Florida’s HVHZ and Chapter 16 codes.
 Each Quonset HutTMis made with commercial grade, high quality steel.
 The metal panels are pre-drilled and pre-punched making it easier to overlap each one to the next.
 This is one of the secrets to the arch’s super strength and why arched structures make very effective storm-proof buildings.
 These buildings are difficult to remove from their foundations because it is almost impossible for strong winds to infiltrate the buildings overlapping joints.

 Typical straight walled buildings are especially vulnerable to the powerful winds characteristic of even the weaker storms.
 The junctures of the walls and the edges of the roof are likely to fail when a cyclone makes landfall, especially when pressure changes occur as windows are broken by flying debris.
 Entire buildings have collapsed when winds in strong winds.
 SteelMaster’s prefabricated Quonset HutsTM are engineered to endure this extreme force.